-In Muir Woods National Monument, with its towering coastal redwoods as monuments to the trees themselves and to the conservation movement, I stood among ghosts and giants.
+In Muir Woods National Monument, with its towering coastal redwoods as monuments to the conservation movement, I stood among ghosts and giants.

 It’s taken over a year to really sink in: I’ve backpacked Yosemite National Park.
 Thousands–maybe millions–of people have already accomplished that feat, so what makes the fact that I’ve done it so special?